gcbsumid/Helicopter-Game/README.md

         - created a score counter that is incremented whenever the player destroys an enemy turret (1 point) and enemy aircrafts (3 points)
     - implemented double buffering
     - Increasing and Decreasing the speed of the game
-    - God Mode (No collision against the helichopter) press
+    - God Mode (No collision against the helichopter) press     - Created a snowflake bomb by pressing "N".
+The player can press N up to 3 times.

 Maps
     - Randomly generate a map as the game progresses.